Werner Conze: Career in Nazi Germany

 In 1937, Conze stopped his work for the PuSte and NOFG to return to Königsberg and work on his habilitation with Ipsen, for which he took agrarian society in Lithuania and Belarus as a topic, with the intention of solving the problem of "village overpopulation".
 Between 1937 and 1940 in a series of articles Conze proposed the purging of Jews from Eastern Europe by unspecified means, particularly in Lithuania and Belarus.
 In 1938 Conze blamed the lack of industry in Belarus on "Jewish domination", and referred to Vilnius as a "center of world Jewry", a "foreign body" which would have to be removed.
 Tasked by Ipsen with discussing "Polish overpopulation" for the canceled 14.
 Sociological Conference in Bucharest in 1939, Conze argued that the Polish population had "degenerated" because Jews in the cities were preventing it from moving into trades there.
 His proposed solutions were re-division of agrarian land and the surrender of Polish sovereignty to Germany in exchange for agrarian reform, as well as the purging of Jews from Polish cities and towns.
 In Conze's habilitation, which he finished at the University of Vienna in 1940, where he had followed Ipsen, Conze continued these positions, arguing that the "class of farmers" was threatened by Jews and legitimizing anti-semitic legislation.

 From 1939 to 1945 during World War II, Conze served in the 291st Infantry Division, in which he eventually attained the rank of Hauptmann.
 Members of the division were involved in the Liepāja massacres carried out in the Latvian city of Liepāja in June and July 1941, during which 3000 people, including 2500 Jews, were murdered.
-Conze was made a professor at the Reichsuniversität Posen, established in occupied Poznan in Poland, in 1943.
+Conze was made a professor at the Reichsuniversität Posen, established in occupied Poznań in Poland, in 1943.
 He was helped to this position by the Baltic German historian Reinhard Wittram; his work in Posen prevented him from taking a position in the administration of resettlement in the occupied Reichskommissariat Ostland.
-Conze was unable to actually take his position in Poznan due to his military service.
+Conze was unable to actually take his position in Poznań due to his military service.
 Conze then fought at the eastern front, where he was badly wounded in 1944.
 In the meantime his family fled west.
 At the end of the war Conze ended up in a Soviet POW camp.